-^[2]The fair value of borrowings is determined using SAFA market valuation, which is classified as level 2 in the fair value hierarchy.
-The market value by SAFA was calculated using mid rates as at close of business 30 June 2022.
+[2]The fair value of borrowings is determined using SAFA market valuation, which is classified as level 2 in the fair value hierarchy.

 (d) Shared appreciation component of the Breakthrough and Shared Equity Option Loan

 Note 2.5.3.2 describes the accounting policy adopted in relation to the shared appreciation component of the Breakthrough and Shared Equity Option Loans.